|Contact Us / Location

 There are two testing situations:

 For a Trio, for each locus (line), we first identify which one allele (column) they got from their mother, meaning that the other allele must come from the father, which we look for second.
 Of the father's two alleles, either of those two must match the child's one allele unclaimed by the mother's DNA.
+(The father and mother can pass on only one of their two alleles, and it can be either.)

 The results are extremely accurate, for either a trio or a duo.
 If the man is the father, then the probability of paternity will be greater than 99.99%.
 If the man is not the father, then the probability of paternity will be = 0%.
 The test is thorough enough to be sure it is either 0% or else a minimum of 99.99% accurate, whether a duo or a trio.

 When the man is the father, the percent probability is not the same for every man.
 It varies from case to case depending upon one's particular alleles -- how common or unusual the matched alleles are within the human population.
 For example, if you have some rare DNA, and the child has this exact same rare DNA, then your percent probability will be higher than for a man who shares common DNA with his child.
-In any case, even for the most common DNA, the percent probability will still be more than 99.99%
+In any case, even for men with relatively common DNA, the percent probability will still be more than 99.99%

 In scientific language, the report will not say you "are the father", it will just state a probability of paternity which is usually 99.99...%, or else it will say 0% and that you are "excluded".